 Read more about the role of employers in managing an ageing multi-generational workforce.
 This guidance includes an overview of legal requirements, training and retirement options, and some case studies.

-The Advisory, Conciliation and Arbitration Service (Acas) provide free advice for employers on employment legislation, including advice on age and the workplace.
+The Advisory, Conciliation and Arbitration Service (Acas) provide free advice for employers and employees on employment legislation, including advice on age and the workplace.

 Employment support for the over 50s